CAN-ASC-5.2.1:2026- Accessible Service Delivery

 - the steps to be taken when planned and unplanned disruptions occur;

-- the methods and locations used to notify/communicate disruptions to internal and external partners; and
+- the methods and locations used to notify and communicate disruptions to internal and external partners; and

-- the roles and responsibilities when planned and unplanned disruptions occur.
+- the roles and responsibilities of all parties involved when planned and unplanned disruptions occur.

-- be provided in accessible formats complying with Clause 6.3;
+- is provided in accessible digital and physical formats complying with Clauses 10 and 12;

-- be provided in advance, when planned, and as soon as possible, when unplanned;
+- is provided in advance with as much notice as possible, when planned, and as soon as possible, when unplanned;

-- include the estimated duration of the disruption;
+- includes the estimated duration of the disruption;

-- provide contact information where a customer could receive immediate assistance.
+- provides contact information where a person could receive immediate assistance; and

-Note: Examples of notification methods can include, but are not limited to, individual or group emails, phone calls, large print signage at location of disruption, social media posts, website posts.
+Note: Examples of notification methods include, but are not limited to, individual or group emails, phone calls, text messages, large print signage at location of disruption, social media posts, website posts.